meiyulee/continuous_Bernoulli/README.md

 *****
 # book and computer program

 The programs provide the sufficient statistic, the point estimator, the test statistic, the goodness of fit, the confidence inteval, and one-way analysis of continuous bernoulli distribution.
-Of course, we can extend to **continuous binomial distribution** and **continuous trinomial distribution**.
+Of course, we extend to **continuous binomial distribution** and **continuous trinomial distribution**.

 ## Free book